 What will happen during your surgery

 Surgery usually takes about two hours.
-For children, the surgery is performed under general anaesthesia.
+For children 7 years and older, the surgery is performed under general anaesthesia (I don't perform surgery on children under 7 years old).
 Local anesthesia is usually adequate for adults.
 No overnight stay is required.

 An incision is made in the back of the ear to expose the cartilage.
 The cartilage is carefully reshaped, without causing unnecessary trauma.
 The ear is repositioned closer to the head.
 This is secured with stitches to maintain its new shape.
 I make sure that minimal to no tension exists on the incisions to reduce the extent of scarring.